Foundations of Mathematics for Elementary Teachers I

 VI.
 Sequence of Topics

-Tests for divisibility, greatest common factor and last common multiple.
+- Number Theory: Tests for divisibility, greatest common factor and least common multiple.

 VII.
 Methods of Instruction